 If you have purchased a new or used car at a dealership in Waldorf, St. Charles, La Plata or Fort Washington and were the victim of fraudulent practices, you can sue for compensation.
 Car dealer fraud includes misrepresenting the vehicle’s worth and increasing your monthly payment after you have closed the deal.
 If you have been a victim, you do not have to accept these attempts to take advantage of you.
 A Whitney, LLP attorney who is skilled at suing car dealerships can help you get compensation when you have been a victim of auto fraud.

 For years, Whitney, LLP has been fighting for victims of fraud, lying and overcharging by car dealerships.
 Here are reviews from what some of our past clients have said about us, and here are some of our past settlement results in claims and lawsuits against car dealerships.
-We offer free consultations.
+We offer legal consultations.
 Call us at (410) 583-8000 or use our online form to request your free initial consultation today.
-You will not incur any extra fees or out-of-pocket expenses.

 Can a Lawyer Help When a Dealership Forges My Signature?